pzczxs/STInt-Dataset/README.md

 STInt (**S**cience-**T**echnology-**I**ndustry i**nt**eractions) Dataset

 ## 1. Introduction
+In an era of rapid economic development, science, technology, and industry influence each other and develop together.
+Scientific research and technological development promote the rapid progress of industries.
+In turn, industrial progress is also an important driving force for scientific research and technological development1.
+As early as the early 1990s, some scholars noticed the close connections among science, technology and industry, and conducted relevant research from the perspective of innovation.
+In the literature, scientific publications, patents, and products are usually viewed as respective proxies of scientific research, technological development, and industrial progress.

+Last two decades witnessed significant progress in the science-technology or science-technology-industry interactions.
+Several perspectives have been investigated as follows: (1) thematic structure based linkages among these three resources; (2) academic inventors bridging science and technology; (3) concordance table among science, technology, and industry classification systems; (4) mutual citations among scholarly articles, patents, and products.

+A multi-source integrated dataset covering science, technology, and industry information, named as STInt (**S**cience-**T**echnology-**I**ndustry i**nt**eractions) dataset is developed.
+This dataset will further promote systematic understanding of the linkages among science, technology, and industry.
 ## 2. Tables
 The STInt dataset is stored in the format of MySQL database, which comprises the 48 tables and 5 views as follows:
 ### 2.1 tables